About Rankquant

 On Rankquant:

-- Sony WH-1000XM6 → R1 global percentile 97 (Ẑ = +1.75, 142 qualifying reviewers)
+- Sony WH-1000XM6 → global percentile 97 (Ẑ = +1.75, 142 qualifying reviewers)

-- Bose QuietComfort Ultra → R1 global percentile 86 (Ẑ = +1.05, 128 qualifying reviewers)
+- Bose QuietComfort Ultra → global percentile 86 (Ẑ = +1.05, 128 qualifying reviewers)

 Now you have a decision.
 Both are great products, but one is measurably better relative to the category.
 That's the information buried in the raw data that averaging throws away.

 Now consider wines.
 2019 Louis Jadot Bourgogne Chardonnay scores 89 on Wine Spectator.
 So do 400 other wines.
 Useless.
-On Rankquant it sits at global 62 and cohort 91within its same-category $15–$30 cohort — not a standout globally, but a best-in-price-class pick.
+On Rankquant it sits at global 62 and in-cohort 91within its same-category $15–$30 cohort — not a standout globally, but a best-in-price-class pick.
 That's a real buying signal.

 Why you should trust our logic

 Rankquant is led by Ryan Siegal, whose fifteen-year quantitative-finance career is the source of the methodology.
 Ryan founded a multi-strategy hedge fund (14% average annual return, $12M AUM), traded event-driven and merger-arbitrage strategies at Alpine Global with 25–35% annual returns, and now applies Python and AI/ML to research and systematic process improvement at Relentless Upside Consulting.
 Washington University in St. Louis alum.
-Consulting statisticians Ben, Josh, and Yang contribute STEM-trained input on distribution analysis, source-weight calibration, and outlier detection.
+Consulting statisticians Ben, Josh, and Yang contribute STEM-trained input on distribution analysis, normalization design, and outlier detection.

-The methodology behind Rankquant — z-scoring, confidence intervals, weighted-mean aggregation — is the same statistical toolkit that runs trading systems.
+The methodology behind Rankquant — z-scoring, confidence intervals, shrinkage estimation — is the same statistical toolkit that runs trading systems.
 None of the math is novel.
 What's different is publishing it openly, applying it rigorously, and committing to constants up front so the output is reproducible.
 We don't claim novel math.
 We claim applied math — taking methods that work in finance and psychometrics every day, and using them on review data where the field has been making do with raw averages for thirty years.

 Independence and disclosure